-Seasoned Vernon Estate Lawyers assisting with Advance Directives
+Seasoned Estate Lawyers Assisting with Advance Directives in Vernon & Salmon Arm

 It is hard to overestimate the importance of one’s own personal autonomy.
 The inability to speak up for oneself is something nobody wants to contemplate, but in the event of future incapacity, it is an entirely possible and unpredictable occurrence.
 One way to ensure your voice continues to be heard, should you become unable to speak for yourself, is with the creation of an advance directive.

 An advance directive is perhaps one of the most important tools we have to preserve our personal freedom until the end of our lives.
 Medical decisions are extremely personal and varied; it is unlikely any two people would choose exactly the same path in dealing with their personal health decisions when considering all of the possible alternatives.
 As of 2011, capable adult residents of British Columbia have been entitled to outline a plan that reflects the medical treatments to which they wish to consent, or reject, based on their personal beliefs and values.
 Without such directives, a personal representative will make decisions based on what they believe you would choose.
 Having your wishes clearly expressed in writing is the best way to ensure they will be carried out exactly as you intended.

 Providing Skilled Guidance Through the Challenging Process of Creating an Advance Directive

 Contemplating our own future medical decisions is deeply uncomfortable for many people.
 However, ensuring that our medical care aligns with our personal beliefs and values at a critical time in our life is one of the last gifts we can give to ourselves.